ros-navigation/navigation2/nav2_collision_monitor/README.md

 > **⚠️ when using CostmapSource**
 > Collision Monitor normally **bypasses the costmap** to minimize reaction latency using fresh sensor data.
+> Use at your own caution or when using external costmap sources from derived sources.

 ### Design